aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/document/getelementsbytagname/_index.md

 ---
 title: Document.GetElementsByTagName
 second_title: Aspose.SVG for .NET API Reference
 description: Document GetElementsByTagName method.
-Returns a NodeList of all the Elements in document order with a given tag name and are contained in the document
+This method returns an HTMLCollection of elements with the given tag name
 type: docs
 weight: 980
 url: /net/aspose.svg.dom/document/getelementsbytagname/
 ---
 ## Document.GetElementsByTagName method

-Returns a NodeList of all the Elements in document order with a given tag name and are contained in the document.
+This method returns an [`HTMLCollection`](../../../aspose.svg.collections/htmlcollection/) of elements with the given tag name.

+The complete document is searched, including the root node.
+The returned [`HTMLCollection`](../../../aspose.svg.collections/htmlcollection/) is live, meaning that it updates itself automatically to stay in sync with the DOM tree without having to call this method again.

 ```csharp
 public HTMLCollection GetElementsByTagName(string tagname)